Fzx-oss/WWLS/README.md

 ```

 ### Citation
-Please use the following BibTeX citation when using our method or comparing against it:
+If you use this toolbox for your research and find it useful, please cite WWLS using the BibTeX reference below.

 ```
 @misc{2207.04216,
     Author = {Zhongxi Fang and Jianming Huang and Xun Su and Hiroyuki Kasai}, Title = {Wasserstein Graph Distance based on $L_1$-Approximated Tree Edit Distance between Weisfeiler-Lehman Subtrees}, Year = {2022},
     Eprint = {arXiv:2207.04216},
 }
 ```